pearlxcore/Shopee-Autobuy-Bot/README.md

 - Handles products with more than one variation, using the '|' character to separate each variation.
 - Provides an option to enable coin/voucher redemption, although this may increase checkout time.

+### Managing Website Element Changes:

+Shopee Autobuy Bot utilizes Selenium to automate tasks by interacting with website elements.
+When users encounter changes in these website elements, they can:

+1. Manual update website element in Element Editor.
+2. Update element from repository.
+(Feel free to make pull request with element changes)

 ### Recommended setup:

 * Bot settings